HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 - benchmarking of load, resize and save operations
 - using .NET 8
 - using Windows 11 only
-- save the original jpeg as 75% quality jpeg format
+- saves the original jpeg as 75% quality jpeg format

 ## Considerations

-I wanted to include at least the packages from the [original test by Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/):
+I wanted to include at least the packages from the [test by Bertrand Le Roy](https://devblogs.microsoft.com/dotnet/net-core-image-processing/):
 - System.Drawing, the newest version named System.Drawing.Common
 - ImageSharp
 - Magick.NET